[APOLOGIES – UNDER RE-CONSTRUCTION]

 Our Collection

-My wife has been collecting chalkware figurines for over 20 years, starting with a Bossons piece.
-At last count (November 2021) I think she was up near the 100 mark, predominantly as figurines with only a handful of wall plaques.
-They’ve travelled quite a few times from Buckingham, Milton Keynes, Geneva and now Valence in France.
-Each move is a difficult one as the chalkware is pretty delicate stuff.
+My wife has been collecting chalkware figurines for over 25 years, starting with a Bossons piece.
+At last count (December 2025) she is over the 110 mark, predominantly as figurines with only a handful of wall plaques and lamps.
+They now take up new space in a library.

-None of our pieces have been restored, but you can find a few keen amateurs who have done some amazing repairs.
+None of our pieces have been restored, but you can find a few keen amateurs (I would say professionals) who have done some amazing repairs.
 Check out the Collectors Corner for more information.

 Ongoing Research